strangetom/ingredient-parser/docs/source/guide/data.rst

 It is the data in this database that is used to train the models.

-CSV files of the full datasets are in the ``train/data/<dataset>`` directories.
-These csv files contain the full set of ingredient sentences, including those not properly labelled.
-The csv files are kept aligned with the database using the following command.
+:abbr:`CSV (Comma Seperated Values)` files of the full datasets are in the ``train/data/<dataset>`` directories.
+These :abbr:`CSV (Comma Seperated Values)` files contain the full set of ingredient sentences, including those not properly labelled.
+The :abbr:`CSV (Comma Seperated Values)` files are kept aligned with the database using the following command.

 .. code::